A0D1I2L3/A0D1I2L3/README.md

 <h1 align="center">Hey there 👋</h1>
-<h3 align="center">I build web and app projects, live on Omarchy Linux, and love all things open-source.</h3>
+<h3 align="left">I build web and app projects, live on Omarchy Linux, and love all things open-source.</h3>